 In order to apply to a masters program in the School of Design at Carnegie Mellon, you must submit a portfolio and introductory video as described below.

-Whether your background is in design or not, you're required to submit a web-based portfolio of work to be considered for graduate study at Carnegie Mellon's School of Design.
-Include a minimum of 7-10 samples of recent work that represent the strengths of your professional, creative, or academic experience.
-This portfolio might be filled with design projects, writing samples, or summaries of other original projects you have undertaken.
+Whether your background is in design or not, you're required to submit a portfolio that includes 5-9 pieces or projects.
+Recognizing and appreciating the diverse backgrounds and experiences of our applicants, we welcome the submission of a range of work.
+Include samples of recent work that represent the strengths of your professional, creative, or academic experience.
+Your portfolio might be filled with design projects, writing samples, or summaries of other original projects you have undertaken.
 You may use photography, video, writing, or interactive presentations to demonstrate your work.

-We will evaluate your portfolio from multiple viewpoints, including visual or verbal communication skills, critical and analytical thinking, craftsmanship, ease of navigation, and creativity.
+Your portfolio will be evaluated from multiple viewpoints including visual and/or verbal communication skills, critical/analytical thinking, craftsmanship, and creativity.

 Upload your introductory video to Slideroom from GradCAS.
 You may link to media from YouTube, Vimeo and SoundCloud.